justinethier/husk-scheme/_posts/2012-02-16-Dynamic-Linking.markdown

     justin@ubuntu:~$ ls -l t-basic
     -rwxrwxr-x 1 justin justin 42357805 2012-02-16 14:38 t-basic

 That's right, a 42 megabyte executable for just a few unit tests!
 But it is possible to enable dynamic linking with a bit of effort.
-The main catch is that we need to recompile each of the packages we are using:
+The main catch is that we need to recompile each of the packages that husk depends on:

     cabal update
-    cabal install mtl transformers utf8-string terminfo text parsec haskeline --enable-shared --reinstall cabal install husk-scheme --enable-shared --reinstall
+    cabal install mtl transformers utf8-string terminfo text \
+                  parsec haskeline --enable-shared --reinstall
+    cabal install husk-scheme --enable-shared --reinstall

 The key thing to remember is the `--enable-shared` directive which builds a shared library.
 Fortunately the base packages already come with shared libraries so they do not need to be recompiled.

-Anyway, now let's rebuild that test suite and see what we get.
-The `-d` flag instructs `huskc` to create a dynamically linked executable:
+Anyway, now let's rebuild that test suite.
+The `-d` flag is a new feature in version 3.5.3 that instructs `huskc` to create a dynamically linked executable:

     justin@ubuntu:~$ huskc -d t-basic.scm
     ...